my-cumbria-logo, my-cumbria-logo Toggle navigation

 The Students’ Union are able to provide advice and assistance on the content of your appeal.

-The Assessment Office are responsible for the administration of the appeal and can help with queries relating to submission of the form or progress of the appeal.
+The Assessment & Awards Team are responsible for the administration of the appeal and can help with queries relating to submission of the form or progress of the appeal.

 • What constitutes 'documentary evidence'?